Gigi Leung: Career

-Leung is popular not just in Hong Kong, but also in Mainland China and Southeast Asia.
+Leung is popular not just in Hong Kong, but also in Mainland China, Taiwan and Southeast Asia.

 Spokesperson

-Outside of the entertainment business, Leung has acted as the Hong Kong spokesperson for Japanese cosmetics company FANCL since 1999.
-She is also an ambassador to both United Nations Children's Fund (UNICEF) and World Wide Fund for Nature (WWF) Hong Kong.
+Leung worked as an ambassador to both United Nations Children's Fund (UNICEF) and World Wide Fund for Nature (WWF) Hong Kong.
 Other charity ambassador titles include Honourably Ambassador of Yan Chai Hospital, Special Ambassador to the Yan Aiu Hospital, Ambassador of Breast Cancer Fund and Ambassador of Society for Abandoned Animals (SAA).
-She also held numerous other special titles to numerous organisations.
-She joined her friends, Charlie Yeung, Valen Hsu and Angelica Lee to form the "Hope Foundation," a non-profit organisation to help children in need.
+She also held numerous other special titles to organizations, including "Hope Foundation."

 Personal life

+Gigi Leung had a seven-year relationship with singer-actor Ekin Cheng.
+They broke up in 2006.

 In July 2009, she was reported to be in a relationship with a furniture designer from France, known only as Sly.
-Neither Gigi nor Sly admitted their relationship, but it was reported the couple separated in early 2010.
+Neither Gigi nor Sly admitted their relationship, but it was reported that the couple separated in early 2010.

-On 3 October 2011, Leung married her Spanish boyfriend Sergio Crespo Gutes (former basketball player and executive with Nestle HK) on the island of Ibiza.
+On 3 October 2011, Leung married her Spanish boyfriend Sergio Crespo Gutes on the island of Ibiza.
 On 28 February 2015, Leung gave birth to her first child, a daughter, Sofia Crespo Leung (祈淑菲).

-Sina microblog incident
+Weibo incident

-Gigi Leung's Sina microblog account has up to 470,000 followers, most of them her young fans.
-On 30 March 2010, she blogged about the plight of the jailed Zhao Lianhai, whose five-year-old son fell victim to poison milk and developed kidney stones.
-The father-turned-activist began to use various means to voice his grievances.
-After receiving a message from the website's administrator, Gigi Leung then deleted the relevant blog, which resulted in hundreds of supportive messages from her fans.
+On 30 March 2010, Gigi Leung posted on her Weibo about the plight of Zhao Lianhai, a father-turned-activist whose five-year-old son fell victim to poison milk and developed kidney stones.
+Leung later deleted the post, and posted another message saying, "The mainland has its own rules.
+If I need to delete something, so be it.
+But I still don't like to see incidents that are unfair, especially if they happen to regular people."